 - Broad-based community support for schools and other community agencies;

-- and Collective action among all educational and community agencies to address quality of life issues.
+- Collective action among all educational and community agencies to address quality of life issues.

-Working together - through Community Education - Communities can address such concerns as: child care and extended day care programs; substance abuse; senior citizen services; student achievement/school effectiveness; community pride/support for schools; unemployment/underemployment; literacy/diploma and degree completion; community economic development; and many other community ideas.
+Working together - through Community Education - communities can address such concerns as: child care and extended day care programs; senior citizen services; student achievement and school effectiveness; community prideand support for schools; unemployment/underemployment; literacy/diploma and degree completion; community economic development; and many other community ideas.

 This information was provided by the Minnesota Community Education Association which can be seen at www.mn-mcea.org